Wuyxin/Wuyxin/README.md

 ### Hi there 👋

-🌱 I’m currently an intern of NExT++ Lab @ National University of Singapore, and we are working on causal feature learning.
+🌱 I’m currently an intern of NExT++ Lab @ National University of Singapore.
 <!--
 **Wuyxin/Wuyxin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.